nodijaka/NiceduEngine/README.md

 - LUA binding: [sol2](https://github.com/ThePhD/sol2)

 ## Build Instructions
-> **Note:** A clean build will take some time to complete since all dependencies are compiled from source.
+> **Note:** A clean build will take some time to complete since dependencies are compiled from source.

-### Windows with Visual Studio
+### 🖥️ Windows with Visual Studio
 ```sh
 # 1. Open PowerShell and clone the repository
 git clone https://github.com/cjgribel/eduEngine.git